AIG Canada is committed to making a positive difference in the communities where we work, live and serve our customers.

 We strive to focus our efforts in areas where it is needed most – in communities faced with natural or man-made disasters and to individuals and families seeking a path to better health and self-sufficiency.
 A significant portion of our community giving is directed to health-related initiatives that holds the promise of improving lives.

 Making a positive impact in the communities where we live and do business has always been a top priority of AIG.
-As a responsible corporate citizen, we give back through programs and partnerships that leverage the skills, experience, knowledge, and enthusiasm of our employees and the businesses they represent.
+As a responsible corporate citizen, we give back through programs and partnerships that leverage the skills, experience, knowledge, and enthusiasm of our employees.
 We are very proud of the support and relief our contributions and efforts are providing.
-Click here to read our Corporate Citizenship Report.
+Click here to read our 2021 Global Corporate Citizenship At-a-Glance.

 Highlights of AIG Canada's efforts:

 Since 2015, AIG Canada has supported Junior Achievement, the world’s largest organization dedicated to educating students about workforce readiness, entrepreneurship and financial literacy through experiential, hands-on programs.
-As part of this relationship, employees from AIG’s Toronto office taught “Dollars with Sense” to seventh grade classes at a nearby elementary school.
-The curriculum, developed by Junior Achievement, emphasized self exploratory exercises to get the vital tools the students need to make smart financial decisions, live debt-free and become savvy investors.
-Supplementing this effort was a corporate donation to support its employees’ in-class teaching.
+As part of this relationship, employees from AIG’s Toronto office taught “Our Business World” to a virtual audience of grade five and six students.
+The curriculum, developed by Junior Achievement, focused on the power of the Canadian entrepreneurial spirit in a free enterprise system.
+Students learned by doing through fun, relevant activities and can apply the lessons learned to help them succeed tomorrow.
+Supplementing this effort was a corporate donation to support its employees’ in-class teaching opportunities.

 Since 2016, AIG Canada has been a national sponsor of WICC (Women in Insurance Cancer Crusade).
 Since WICC’s inception two decades ago, it has raised approximately $13 million towards eradicating cancer by supporting many of Canada’s most important research projects.
 Few organizations have galvanized the insurance industry more than WICC.
 This endowment demonstrates AIG Canada’s commitment to the health of Canadians by providing funding for cancer research.
 In addition, AIG provides further support by attending WICC events.

-In support of Montreal-based youth and children, AIG Canada made a charitable contribution to Fondation du centre jeunesse Montreal.
-The Centre provides urgent human services to children and youth and promotes a positive environment as their guests’ transition from the Centre back to their families or in alternative housing.
-The organization offers the children the opportunity to be children, including celebrations to mark significant events of their lives such as birthdays, Christmas, and proms.
+In support of Montreal-based youth and children, AIG Canada made a charitable contribution to the Fondation des jeunes de la DPJ.
+The Foundation provides urgent human services to children and youth and promotes a positive environment as their guests’ transition back to their families or in alternative housing.
+The organization offers children the opportunity to be children, including celebrations to mark significant events of their lives such as birthdays, Christmas, and proms.